eozcany/port_exporter/README.md

 # port_exporter
-Por exporter is a prometheus exporter, checks that a port is open or close for a remote host
+Port exporter is a prometheus exporter, checks that a port is open or close for a remote host.
+You can use one of the port_exporter.py files up to your Linux distribution.

 Dependencies the server that you are planning to run port_exporter on: